-1. definition: arguing about meaning
+- 1. definition: arguing about meaning

-2. causal: arguing through causes and effects
+- 2. causal: arguing through causes and effects

-3. evaluation: arguing about value4. proposal: arguing about the future5. review: arguing about performance b.
+- 3. evaluation: arguing about value

+- 4. proposal: arguing about the future

+- 5. review: arguing about performance

+- 6. commentary: arguing about current issues and events

+- 7. multimodal: arguing by showing, telling, and listening

+- 8. rebuttal: arguing the opposing side

+b.
 Assignment tips

-6. commentary: arguing about current issues and events 7. multimodal: arguing by showing, telling, and listening

-8. rebuttal: arguing the opposing side

-- Critical and persuasive essays must be researched-based with proper MLA citations.
+- The persuasive essay must be researched-based with proper Chicago Style citations.
 Research is an important component of the ENGL 2 curriculum.
 Please note that a research-based essay that merely reports on a topic is not an appropriate assignment.
 The purpose is not merely to summarize the views of others on a particular issue; rather, students must take a position on an issue and find appropriate evidence to support their views. - This course will have a minimum of one in-class essay. - If a contextual, theoretical, or synthesis analysis is assigned, it will be sequenced with the persuasive argument.
 This will help you to see connection among context, audience, and purpose.

-Writing Assignments: There are nine required typed assignments-one in-class essay, global document essay, the newspaper analysis, four annotated bibliographies, critical analysis essay, and the research paper -you must complete all nine assignments and the final exam in order to pass the course.
+Writing Assignments: There are nine required typed assignments-one in-class essay, global document essay (critical essay), the newspaper analysis, four annotated bibliographies, critical analysis essay, and the research paper (persuasive essay)-you must complete all nine assignments and the final exam in order to pass the course.